Date of Award

 Suggestions were provided as to which marketing mix variables work best to brand equity, and what benefits can be obtained from improving customers' perceptions of hypermarkets through effective marketing strategies.
 The study concluded with interpretations of the findings and suggestions to hypermarket marketers and managers for increasing CBBE and market share.
 Limitations of this study and recommendations to scholars for future research were presented.

 Chen, Hui-Chu, "Customers' Perceptions of the Marketing Mix and the Effect on Taiwan Hypermarkets' Brand Equity" (2007).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 42.